MSLNZ/msl-package-manager/docs/cli_usage.rst

 update
 ------

-Update all MSL packages that are installed:
+Update all MSL packages that are installed

 .. code-block:: console